saraaahh63/The-Hollywood-Diversity-Report/README.md

 I thought 2013 was an appropriate place to end, because of a report I read published by the Directors Guild of America, where they stated that in 2018 diversity among directors hit a 5 year low and was down 46% from 2013.
 Based on that, 2013 is an interesting marker for the height of diversity in recent years.

-I did not end up including sexual orientation as a category, because it was very hard to verify.
-A lot of directors on this list are not very famous and information on their personal lives is largely unknown or undiscussed so my percentages would not have been accurate.
+I did not end up including sexual orientation as a category, because it was difficult to verify.
+A lot of directors on this list are not very famous and information on their personal lives is largely unknown or undiscussed.

 I also decided not to look at specific ethnic groups and instead group people together as men of color, women of color and people of color.
 I did not want this to be about specific groups, but about diversity in general.